Burns - Analgesia and dosing

 - All children with burns will require analgesia

-- Those requiring admission to hospital will generally require opiates
+- Children with burns requiring admission to hospital will generally require opiates

 - It is essential that the child has been given appropriate long acting medications prior to transfer to the burns unit.